 This gallery explores the expression of same-sex love in the ancient Mediterranean through art.
 The Mediterranean was home to many cultures and societies, each with differing views on gender, sex, and relationships.
 Art was used to celebrate cultural ideals of love and desire or to subvert social norms.

 Every culture represented in this gallery visualized love in its own way and had unique expectations of ideal relationships.
 Some cultures, like the Greeks, Etruscans, and Romans, used similar imagery to convey the dynamics of desire.

 This image was first published on Flickr.

 Original image by kairoinfo4u.
-Uploaded by Arienne King, published on 31 May 2021 under the following license: Creative Commons Attribution-NonCommercial-ShareAlike.
+Uploaded by Arienne King, published on 31 May 2021.
+The copyright holder has published this content under the following license: Creative Commons Attribution-NonCommercial-ShareAlike.
 This license lets others remix, tweak, and build upon this content non-commercially, as long as they credit the author and license their new creations under the identical terms.
+When republishing on the web a hyperlink back to the original content source URL must be included.
 Please note that content linked from this page may have different licensing terms.